AIMotionLab-SZTAKI/deepSI-jax/README.md

 # deepSI-jax
-JAX implementation of the deepSI toolbox for deep-learning-based identification of dynamical systems.
+JAX implementation of the [deepSI](https://github.com/MaartenSchoukens/deepSI) toolbox for deep-learning-based identification of dynamical systems.
+For an efficient identification pipeline, the [jax-sysid](https://github.com/bemporad/jax-sysid) toolbox was adapted to incorporate the SUBNET-based elements.

 # Installation
-For day-to-day usage, the most convenient way for installation is:
+For standalone installation, recommended for day-to-day usage, the most convenient way to install the toolbox is:
 ```bash
 pip install git+https://github.com/AIMotionLab-SZTAKI/deepSI-jax@main
 ```